ZacHolme/Blackjack/README.md

 # Setting up the game

-You should see a Executable.bat file in this folder.
+You should see a Executable.bat file in the repository.

 Right click and edit either in notepad or notepad++.